Apple drops Fortnite from App Store over direct payment plan

 Apple added that Epic has had apps on the App Store for a decade and benefited from its tools, testing and distribution.
 It said it was working with Epic to resolve the violations and return “Fortnite” to the app store.

 Epic Games did not immediately return a request for comment.
 Epic’s ‘”Fortnite” Twitter account said the company would debut a new short film called “Nineteen Eighty-Fortnite,” a seeming parody of Apple’s iconic “1984″ commercial that introduced the Macintosh computer.
-It has also filed a complaint against Apple in the U.S. District Court in Norther California for dropping “Fortnite.”
+It has also filed a complaint against Apple in the U.S. District Court in Northern California for dropping “Fortnite.”